 Investigation means to gather the facts, details and circumstances associated with a complaint.
 The investigation may include interviewing witnesses, review of documents or other steps that will assist the dean of student life and/or designee to determine whether charges are warranted.
 Dismissal of the complaint, an alternative resolution, or charges may result following an investigation.
 This determination is made at the discretion of the dean of student life and/or designee based on recommendations from investigators.

 The University may independently investigate an allegation of student conduct, and may also initiate an investigation at the request of any member of the NDSU community or affected party.
-Student Life conduct officers and other designated university personnel are authorized to investigate alleged violations of the Code of Student Conduct.
+Student Life hearing officers and other designated university personnel are authorized to investigate alleged violations of the Code of Student Conduct.

 Any person believed to have information relevant to an investigation may also be contacted and requested to make an appointment to discuss the matter.
 Failure to comply with a request to make and keep an appointment relevant to an investigation may result in a conduct hold being placed on a student's registration and records.